BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/01-prereqs.md

 ---
 **Consortium**

-To deploy mindLAMP and to receive support from BIDMC, we require all interested parties to become official collaborators by joining the **mindLAMP consortium**.
-Becoming an official partner will require IRB approval and a data sharing agreement between your institution and BIDMC.
+To deploy mindLAMP and to receive support from BIDMC, we require all interested parties to become official collaborators by joining the *mindLAMP consortium*.
+Becoming an official collaborator will require IRB approval and a data sharing agreement between your institution and BIDMC.

 **Backend**